Robbie English, Broker and REALTOR

 How Odors Can Impact Your Home’s Sale | The Power of Scents

-And here’s the truth: you probably don’t smell your home the way others do.
+And here’s the part that catches most sellers off guard: you probably don’t smell your home the way a buyer does.

 The Power of Scents: How Odors Can Impact Your Home's Sale

-First Impressions Happen Fast—and Scent Leads the Way
+First Impressions Happen in Seconds and Scent Leads the Way

 Why You Can’t Trust Your Own Nose

-This is why I walk my sellers through a scent evaluation, not just a visual one.
-My team gives you honest, actionable input—not vague suggestions.
-I’m not afraid to tell you if your dog has taken over the couch or if your plug-ins are doing more harm than good.
+This is why I walk every seller through a scent evaluation before we list, not just a visual walkthrough.
+My team gives you honest, specific input.
+If your dog has claimed the couch cushions or your plug-in air fresheners are signaling “cover-up” rather than “clean,” you’ll hear that from us directly.

-The Most Common Smells That Sabotage a Sale
+The Most Common Odors That Derail a Showing

 Cooking Odors